amices/mice/README.md

 Example code
 ------------

 Adapting working example code is an easy way to start.
-Take a look The [code page](http://stefvanbuuren.github.io/mice/FIMD.html) of *Flexible Imputation of Missing Data*.
+Take a look The [code page](http://stefvanbuuren.github.io/mice/FIMD.html) of *Flexible Imputation of Missing Data*, or at the [code page](http://stefvanbuuren.github.io/mice/JSS.html) of *mice: Multivariate Imputation by Chained Equations in R*.

 References
 ----------